minimaxir/tritonize/README.md

 * the `-i/--image` required parameter specifies the image file.
 * the `-c/--color` required parameter specified the color, followed by quote-wrapped hexidecimal, 3-element RGB, or 4-element RGBA color representations.
 [NB: the last RGBA parameter is scaled from 0 to 255]
 * the `-b/--blur` optional parameter controls the blur strength per megapixel (default: 4)
+* the `-bg/--background` optional parameter sets the background color (only relevant if any colors are transparent)

 See the `examples` folder for more examples.